7 Common Skincare Ingredients That Are Surprisingly Not Vegan (And What to Use Instead)

 What does it mean to be vegan in skincare?
 While there aren’t actual animal parts bottled into your beauty products, it’s common for cosmetics companies to use animal byproducts, like beeswax and collagen, in their formulas.
-And while the practices used to derive animal byproducts aren’t always necessarily harmful to animals, choosing to vegan products means you’re being mindful of the creatures we share our planet with, and the impact that sourcing animal byproducts can have on our environment.
+And while the practices used to derive animal byproducts aren’t always necessarily harmful to animals, choosing vegan products means you’re being mindful of the creatures we share our planet with, and the impact that sourcing animal byproducts can have on our environment.

-Reminder: vegan and cruelty-free aren’t the same thing.
+And reminder: vegan and cruelty-free aren’t the same thing.
 A product can be free of animal byproducts but still be tested on animals.
 To ensure your products are not tested on animals, look for labels that say “Cruelty-Free” or products featuring the Leaping Bunny logo (an internationally-recognized certification that confirms a product is not tested on animals).
 Products that are certified by Leaping Bunny are vetted (and re-vetted annually) at every level—from product development to the ingredient suppliers—to ensure it's 100% cruelty-free.

 BeeswaxProbably the most obvious of all animal byproducts (after all, “bee” is in the name), beeswax is used as a thickener and typically found in creams, balms, lipsticks, and foundations.
 Look for products with soy, candelilla, or carnauba wax as a base for balms and lipsticks instead.

 CollagenCollagen is a protein found in human hair, skin, bones, and nails, and is the single most abundant protein across the entire animal kingdom.
 Collagen and collagen peptides are typically found in anti-aging and firming creams, as they are meant to promote collagen regeneration for the skin.
 But when you see collagen listed in one of your moisturizers or serums, it’s typically derived from the hides and connective tissue from cows or fish.
 We use a plant-based collagen alternative (from the seeds of the St. John’s Bread tree) in our Hydrating Plumping Mask that acts like the real deal to smooth texture, increase elasticity (a very important part of maintaining that youthful bounce in skin), and help prevent moisture loss.

 LanolinLanolin is a greasy substance that is extracted from the wool of sheep (specifically from their oil glands) and is typically used as an emollient in moisturizing products and lip care.
 Though taking lanolin from sheep’s wool isn’t harmful to sheep, other practices within the wool industry are.
 Instead, look for products with vitamin E and natural, botanical oils to get the same moisturizing effects as lanolin.
 Our Silk Slip Conditioning Lip Oil is completely lanolin-, petroleum-, and mineral oil-free.
 Only good oils (like nourishing jojoba and camellia) on your lips.

 GelatinGelatin is a fatty protein in animals, a byproduct taken from the skin, tissue, and bones of animals like cows and pigs.
 It’s used as a thickener in face creams, body lotions, shampoos, masks, and sunscreens.
 Agar and Carrageenan are both derived from seaweed and have the same thickening properties as gelatin, making them a great vegan alternative.

 SqualeneSqualene is a super hydrator that also helps reduce wrinkles and fight free radicals.
 It occurs naturally in our skin as part of our natural moisture barrier, but it decreases as we age.
 Sharks also happen to carry squalene in the oils found in their livers, and unfortunately skincare products containing squalene are often sourced from them.
 Squalane, however, acts the same way and as effectively as the squalene in our bodies, is said to be more stable, and best of all comes from plants.
 Find plant-derived squalane in Skin Soak Rich Moisture Cream, a deeply moisturizing yet non-greasy cream.

 Hyaluronic AcidThe good news first, hyaluronic acid can be synthetically and safely formulated in a lab.
 Hyaluronic Acid occurs naturally in our skin and connective tissue, and is known for its ability to hold hydration in the skin (it holds 1,000 times it weight in water).
 Unfortunately, HA can also be derived from the umbilical cords and fluids in the joints of cows and horses.
 And yes, the HA in our Hydration Station Booster is safely formulated in a lab and is 100% vegan, as is the HA we used in all of our products.

-Guanine is a crystalline compound taken from fish scales and is used in many skincare and makeup products because its pearly essence gives off a subtle shimmer.
+GuanineGuanine is a crystalline compound taken from fish scales and is used in many skincare and makeup products because its pearly essence gives off a subtle shimmer.
 We love a good light-reflecting, imperfection-diffusing action as much as the next person, but we get that from ethically sourced mica.
 Find it in our Zero-G Smoothing Eye Cream, which creates a sheer, subtle luminosity.

 All of our products are vegan, cruelty-free, and Leaping Bunny-certified.
 Shop some of our favorites below.